 Cycling Weekly looks back at some of the most memorable bike throws of all time

-There’s nothing more frustrating than you’re bike breaking right in the thick of the action.
-And what’s more, when there’s no-one around to help you fix it or give you a new one, you can see you’re chances of winning fly right out of the window.
+There’s nothing more frustrating than your bike breaking right in the thick of the action.
+And what’s more, when there’s no-one around to help you fix it or give you a new one, you can see your chances of winning fly right out of the window.

 1. Jack Bauer, 2015

 The Cannondale-Garmin rider had already been battling gale force winds and expending a lot of energy just to stay in touch with the splintered peloton at Ghent-Wevelgem back in 2016, and the feed zone must have been a bit of welcome relief from the stress of the race.

 Well, until another rider’s discarded jacket got wrapped around his gears and forced him to come to an abrupt, sliding halt.

 Ironically, the offending jacket becomes dislodged pretty easily as the bike is making its way to the ditch.

 2. Jeremy Santucci, 2016